-CP 324 and 319 units of the Guardia Costiera together with a Guardia de Finanza vessel rescue 280 people from a drifting wooden boat about 25 nautical miles off Lampedusa, Italy.
-It took them an hour and forty minutes to arrive.
-During the wait, the nervousness of the refugees increases with each passing minute, as they are in appalling conditions.
-In addition, there are three people on board who have died of hypothermia.
-They do not understand why the rescue ship, being there, does not rescue them.
-The Guardia Costiera transferred them without thermal blankets or life jackets to the island of Lampedusa.
-During the journey, four more people die of hypothermia, as they are soaked.
+The Guardia Costiera rescue 280 people from a drifting wooden boat in the Central Mediterranean about 25 nautical miles off Lampedusa, Italy, on January 25th, 2022.
+It take them an hour and forty minutes to arrive.
+Three people on board have died of hypothermia.
+The Guardia Costiera transfer them without thermal blankets or life jackets to the island of Lampedusa.
+During the journey, four more people die of hypothermia as they are soaked.

 Ramón, from the Canary Islands and in his thirties, is the second officer on board.
 On the bridge during his night watch, he guides the Aita Mari towards the SAR zone in the Central Mediterranean.
 He shines a red light on the ship's logbook while he writes notes about the voyage.
 During the night, so as not to lose sight of the lights of the other ships, the bridge screens are switched off.
 Only the lights of the essential equipment are kept on.